bistro-its-berkeley/BISTRO-Starter-Kit/docs/The_Sioux_Faux_scenario.md

 # The Sioux Faux Benchmark Scenario

 In the Sioux Faux Benchmark Scenario, you may optimize the transportation network for a *sample of citizens* from a mock city: Sioux Faux.
 The city’s 157,000 citizens travel between activities using either their personal automobiles, buses provided via a public transit system, taxis enabled via an on-demand carsharing company, active modes such as walking, or a combination of multiple modes in accordance with their preferences.
-You will compete with other contestants to produce the best transportation outcomes as computed by the [scoring function](./Understanding_the_outputs_and_the%20scoring_function.md).
+You will optimize a set of [system inputs](./docs/Which-inputs-should-I-optimize.md)to produce the best transportation outcomes as computed by the [scoring function](./Understanding_the_outputs_and_the%20scoring_function.md).

 <img src="/Images/Mode_choice_diagram.png" width="40%"> <br>
 ***Figure 1: A Schematic of Mode Choice Decisions in BEAM***